spolivin/yandex_practicum_projects/industry_temp_prediction/Report.md

 Fourthly, the presence of multicollinearity in the data also created certain problems, because ignoring this problem would lead not only to inaccurate and inconsistent results of building a regression model, but also to a decrease in the speed of calculations.
 This problem was solved with the help of correlation matrices heatmaps, which helped us to get rid of other regressors and reduce the degree of multicollinearity between independent variables.

 Perhaps, the last and the main problem that arose during the implementation of the project was to achieve the required level of model quality, expressed by the *MAE* metric at 6.8 degrees.
 In the first version of the search for optimal models using *grid search*, it was not possible to achieve the required level of quality, which always varied within the approximate range of 6.80-7.02.
-The problem was solved by redefining the values of variable hyperparameters, as well as increasing the number of `n_iter` combinations selected by the `RandomizedSearchCV` algorithm from 5 to 15.
+The problem was solved by redefining the values of variable hyperparameters, as well as increasing the number of `n_iter` combinations selected by the `RandomizedSearchCV` algorithm from 5 to 15 to 100.
 In the case of hyperparameters, we, in particular, reduced the number of trees, as well as their depth, which led to a slightly higher degree of the *generalization power*.
 By increasing the number of iterations, we simply increased the number of paths to consider and, as a result, we were able to find the optimal combination of hyperparameters.

 ## Key steps of the project assignment